jlinoff/pam/PROPOSAL.md

 On demand, one request per press.
 Pressing **Regenerate** sends nothing.

+### Gap found on review: the generator button had no tests

+Verified in a scratch jsdom harness when it was written, never carried across to `tests.html`.
+Six checks that existed and ran nowhere the build could see them — the same failure as the two suites that reported without gating, and exactly the thing this document keeps complaining about.

+Found by asking "is the implementation complete?" and grepping for `x-gen-breach-check` in the test file rather than answering from memory.
+It returned 0.

+Now covered: one button per generated password, the toggle reaching the generator as well as the per-field buttons, offline reading as could-not-check, and a clean password saying so.

 ### A known cost of hiding the buttons

 The breach buttons are hidden when the preference is off rather than shown and